-In this tab you are required to upload scanned copies of the documents required for your application.
+• In this tab you are required to upload scanned copies of the documents required for your application in PDF.
 This will vary depending on your category.
+Please note that individual PDF files must not exceed 3MB, which is sufficient for most documents scanned at 300DPI or lower.